urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/haskell_compilation_error_message.PNG">
 </p>

-The above graph shows how effective the compilation error message was for the debugger in the case of Haskell
+The above graph shows how effective the compilation error message was for the participants in the case of Haskell
-   - Majority(6/9) of the debuggers found the error message to be of no use at all
+   - Majority(6/9) of the participants found the error message to be of no use at all
-   - No one found the error message to be helping them with 2 debuggers rating it 3(decent) being the best response
+   - No one found the error message to be helping them with 2 participants rating it 3(decent) being the best response

 #### Understandability of Haskell language (1 being easy to understand and 5 being tough to interpret)
 <p align="center">